SamEdwardes/location-predictions/README.md

 The tool can be found hosted on [shinyapps.io](https://samedwardes.shinyapps.io/location-predictions/).

+The pitch deck that was required to be submitted can be found here [GitHub Pages](https://samedwardes.github.io/location-predictions/pitch.html#)

 Notes:

 - The application uses historical Canadian weather data to predict your location.
 The weather data was obtained from the [NOAA Global Historical Climatology Network - Daily table (GHCN-Daily)](https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00861).